coleifer/peewee/docs/peewee/querying.rst

 --------------------------

 :meth:`Model.get` executes the query and returns the first matching row.
-If no row matches, :exc:`~Model.DoesNotExist` is raised:
+If no row matches, :class:`DoesNotExist` is raised:

 .. code-block:: python